Werocky/se2022-01-HikeTracker/retrospective/Retrospective_1.md

 - What caused your errors in estimation (if any)?
 We had to read documentation about some new libraries (for example the ones related to the parsing of gpx file and integration of maps).
 Creating automated testing took longer than exprected.
 We had some problem managing the databases.
 On the contrary, we took less time than expected to implement map features after reading the docs.
+The implementation of automatic testing on github and the docker took unexpected resources out of the project implementation.

 - What lessons did you learn (both positive and negative) in this sprint?